 In Australia, World Intellectual Property Day is observed through numerous events and initiatives to promote awareness and protect intellectual property.
 These initiatives typically involve seminars, workshops, and campaigns held by government bodies, universities, and relevant industry groups.
 The Australian Government’s IP Australia agency is instrumental in these efforts, leading the advocacy and education about intellectual property rights.
 World Intellectual Property Day is observed on April 26, providing a focus for recognising and promoting the significance of IP rights in fostering innovation and creativity.

-Facts about World Intellectual Property Day
+Top 8 Facts for 2026 World Intellectual Property Day in Australia

 In the News and Trending in Australia for World Intellectual Property Day